 The Economic Development Office releases an annual print newsletter and bi-weekly e-newsletters, showcasing Economic Development news, available properties, market opportunities and upcoming workshops or training.

 If you are looking for business support in regard to COVID-19, you can visit georgina.ca/business.
-We are updating news and information from all three levels of government as it emerges.

 May 7, 2020 Ontario Eases Restrictions on Retail Stores and Essential Construction

 April 23, 2020 Georgina Emergency Response Benefit approved to assist businesses who have been impacted by COVID-19